Pechi77/yts2lb/README.md

 # YTS-Letterboxd Bridge

-A browser extension that enhances your movie browsing experience by adding a direct link to Letterboxd from YTS movie pages.
+A browser extension that enhances your movie browsing experience by adding a direct link to Letterboxd from YTS movie pages and vice versa.

 ## Features

 - Adds a "Open in Letterboxd" button to YTS movie pages
+- Adds a "YTS" button to Letterboxd movie pages
 - Smart URL handling:
 - Zero configuration needed